10: The Driver CPC module 4 practical safety demonstration test

 Individual question scores are added together to produce a total score which is marked in the appropriately numbered box at the bottom of the page.
 The candidate must attain a minimum of 15% in all questions and a total score of at least 80% to pass.
 It is possible for a candidate to score 90% and not pass (20% in 4 questions and only 10% in the fifth).

-Examiners should ensure their instructions are clear and understandable so that candidates know what is expected of them.
+Examiners or assessors should ensure their instructions are clear and understandable so that candidates know what is expected of them.

 Here are some examples of good and bad prompts:

-Bad: Examiner: ‘What about if you needed to warn somebody?’
+Bad: Examiner or assessor: ‘What about if you needed to warn somebody?’
 Candidate ‘Oh yes, I forgot, the horn.
 I could use the horn.’

-It is very easy to lead the candidate - they must come up with the answers, not the examiner.
+It is very easy to lead the candidate - they must come up with the answers, not the examiner or assessor.
 In the examples above, the good prompts alert the candidate for more information, but do not tell them what to look for.
-The bad prompts virtually give the answer to the candidate, which examiners must be mindful not to do.
+The bad prompts virtually give the answer to the candidate, which examiners or assessors must be mindful not to do.
 Your prompting, in most cases, will control the candidate’s actions and responses and ultimately influence the overall decision of the test.

 10.07: Health and safety considerations

-Examiners must wear fluorescent vests at all times when outside of the office.
+Examiners and assessors must wear fluorescent vests at all times when outside of the office.

 Some questions ask the candidate to start the engine.
 A candidate may also wish to make a rolling brake check.
-In these cases the examiner must keep full control of the situation.
+In these cases, the examiner or assessor must keep full control of the situation.
 Do not stand in front of or behind a vehicle when the candidate is expected to start the engine.

 10.08: Time management - working alongside other tests

-Module four practical safety demonstration tests will normally need to be conducted alongside vocational practical tests.
+Module four practical safety demonstration tests may need to be conducted alongside vocational practical tests.
 There may be test slot time differences and examiners will need to manage use of the manoeuvring area accordingly.

 10.09: Preparation for the test

-The examiner should take on test the following:
+The examiner or assessor should take on test the following:

 - pass certificate book (DSA11)